 Using a Scientific Calculator

-A scientific calculator is an extension of the ordinary hand-held calculator you often use.
+A scientific calculator is an advanced version of the ordinary hand-held calculator or computer application that you may often use.
 It usually includes trigonometric functions such as sine and cosine, exponential functions such as square root, and miscellaneous mathematical functions.
-Some expensive scientific calculators even include graphic and problem solving capabilities.
+Some expensive scientific calculators even include graphic and problem-solving capabilities.

 We have some simple scientific calculations in the School for Champions lessons and have included an online calculator to use.
 You can access it from the lessons with calculation examples.
 This lesson includes instructions to use such a calculator.